CSS nth-child Selector

 What is the nth-child Selector?

-This selector is handy for applying styles to child elements within a parent container.
-To use the nth child selector you just need to specify a formula in parentheses, which can be an integer, keyword or expression.
-The count starts at 1 for the child element and increases by 1 for each sibling.
+The CSS nth-child selector is a pseudo-class that allows for styling elements based on their order as siblings.
+This selector is useful for applying styles to child elements within a parent container.
+To use it, you specify a formula in parentheses, which can be an integer, keyword, or expression.
+The count starts at 1 for the first child element and increases for each sibling.
+Note that the nth-child selector considers all types of nodes: elements, text nodes, and comments.
+For instance, to style every second paragraph inside a container, you can use the formula 2n or even, which targets every second element.

 How to Use the nth-child Selector in CSS